dferreira-ds/IVR-Python/README.md

 ### Step two

 Save the ivr_test.py script on your computer.
 From this example, you will notice that you get different replies depending on your answer, see the "if" conditional.
-You may add the <Dial> verb if you want the call to be routed to another phone number, more info can be found here https://www.twilio.com/docs/voice/twiml/dial.
+You may add the "<Dial>" verb if you want the call to be routed to another phone number, more info can be found here https://www.twilio.com/docs/voice/twiml/dial.

 ### Step three